Juniorlpes/architecture-proposal/README.md

 # Architecture Proposal

-It is a basic [flutter](https://flutter.dev) project to show my clean architecture proposal
+It is a basic and continuous [flutter](https://flutter.dev) project to save and present my clean architecture proposal

 ## Overview